NewDark90/module-demo/examples/03_no_module_file/notes.md

 ## No Modules, Script Tags

-Timeline: ~1995
+Timeline: 1995+

 - Lack of Dependency Resolution: You are responsible for having your functions defined before they are used.
+  - Render-blocking scripts
 - Pollution of global namespace: All the functions and variables will reside on global scope.